scylladb/scylladb/docs/using-scylla/workload-attributes.rst

    * - ``unspecified``
      - A generic workload without any specific characteristics (default).
    * - ``interactive``
-     - A workload sensitive to latency, expected to have high/unbounded concurrency, with dynamic characteristics, :doc:`OLTP </using-scylla/workload-prioritization>`.
+     - A workload sensitive to latency, expected to have high/unbounded concurrency, with dynamic characteristics.
 For example, a workload assigned to users clicking on a website and generating events with their clicks.
    * -  ``batch``
-     - A workload for processing large amounts of data, not sensitive to latency, expected to have fixed concurrency, :doc:`OLAP </using-scylla/workload-prioritization>`.
+     - A workload for processing large amounts of data, not sensitive to latency, expected to have fixed concurrency.
 For example, a workload assigned to processing billions of historical sales records to generate statistics.